Population (2010)

 Downtown

-The Mississippi River Greenway runs 15 miles on a paved path from just south of the Arch to the Chain of Rocks Bridge; it passes by the Arch, through an industrial corridor, and by the Mary Meachum Freedom Crossing along the way.
+The Mississippi Greenway runs 15 miles on a paved path from just south of the Arch to the Chain of Rocks Bridge; it passes by the Arch, through an industrial corridor, and by the Mary Meachum Freedom Crossing along the way.
 The flat elevation makes it an easy bike ride or walk.
 There is a small parking lot for the trail at the foot of Biddle Street near the Lumière Casino.

 Laclede’s Landing (just The Landing to St. Louisans) contains several square blocks of 19th-century buildings, a fragment of St. Louis’ old riverfront commercial district.
 Although the Landing has some office space, it is primarily an entertainment district, with a casino, restaurants, and bars.
 Take a walking tour through along the cobblestone streets and brick and stone buildings.
 One of the outstanding structures is the Cast Iron building, (712 N. 2nd St.) which dates to 1872 and features a beautiful cast iron façade.
 For something completely different, tour the Laclede’s Landing Wax Museum (720 N. 2nd St.; 314.241.1155) and pose for selfies next to your favorite celebrities, including some who are truly out of this world.